GDB Test Drive picoCTF 2022 Solution

 GDB supports scripting via here-documents (as shown in the command) or via -x script.gdb to run a file of GDB commands.
 Automating debugger sessions this way is powerful for CTF challenges that require repeatable interaction with a binary, and is the foundation of tools like pwndbg and pwntools which wrap GDB for exploit development.

 Jumping to main+104 lands past the sleep call.
-GDB does not auto-resume after a jump - type c (continue) so the rest of main runs and the flag actually prints.
+GDB resumes execution immediately after a jump - no c needed.
+The flag prints as the program continues from main+104 to exit.

 Learn more